 7. Remove gently from the molds and enjoy!

-Beeswax has a lovely soft scent of its own, so no oils are needed, unless you want them for your own purposes.
-I chose these three because they all help reduce stress and aide in relaxation.
+Beeswax has a lovely soft scent of its own, and is a great protector against chapped, raw skin.
+I chose these three oils because they all help reduce stress and aide in relaxation.
 Myrrh is an excellent germ killer, while lavender is wonderful for relaxation.
 Both frankincense and lavender are wonderful for anti-aging and for repairing any skin damage.
 If you’ve never smelled myrrh, it has a lovely deep, woodsy scent without being overpowering.
 Find out where and why I buy essential oils in this post.

 I did keep a couple of these for myself, and love the soft scent of them.
 It is such a nice ritual after a long shower or bath to smell these.
 I love that they not only soften and smooth my skin, but that they protect it from the harsh winter cold too!